Tamil Nadu CM, his deputy among several leaders pay tribute to freedom fighter Muthuramalingam | Headlines

 Tamil Nadu CM, his deputy among several leaders pay tribute to freedom fighter Muthuramalingam

-Tamil Nadu Chief Minister Edappadi K Palaniswami and his deputy O Panneerselvam among several dignitaries observed Muthuramalingam Guru Pooja in Pasumpon village on Friday.
-Leaders of the opposition also paid tributes to freedom fighter Muthuramalingam Thevar on his birth anniversary, marked as Guru Pooja.
+Tamil Nadu Chief Minister Edappadi K Palaniswami and his deputy O Panneerselvam among several dignitaries paid floral tributes at the statue of former MP and freedom fighter Muthuramalingam in Pasumpon village on his birth anniversary on Friday.
+Tamil Nadu observes October 30 as Muthuramalingam Guru Puja, during which opposition leaders and AIADMK workers also paid tributes to the freedom fighter.

-More than 8,000 police personnel were deployed at the village on the occasion.
+The AIADMK government celebrates the Guru Puja of Muthuramalinga as a government festival.
+More than 8,000 police personnel were deployed at the village on the day.
 Due to the ongoing COVID-19 pandemic, people from other states, however, were not permitted in the village.

 - READ MORE ON: